openstack-infra/system-config/doc/source/infra-cloud.rst

 Requirements
 ============

- * Compute - The intended workload is mostly nodepool launched Jenkins slaves.
+ * Compute - The intended workload is mostly nodepool launched Zuul workers.
 Thus flavors that are capable of running these tests in a reasonable amount of time must be available.
 The flavor(s) must provide:

     * 8GB RAM